Acosix/alfresco-utility/README.md

 - Subsystem properties factory bean allowing subsystem properties to be exposed to other components as regular java.util.Properties objects
 - Enhanced web script container capable of handling [web script extensibility](https://www.alfresco.com/blogs/developer/2012/05/23/webscript-extensibility-on-the-alfresco-repository/) - raised via [ALF-21794](https://issues.alfresco.com/jira/browse/ALF-21794)
 - Simple override to site.get/site.put/sites.post JSON FTL to allow web script extension templates to augment the site data, e.g. as basis for simpler "Edit Site" dialog customisations either in YUI or Aikau
-- Common utility functions for Quartz job processing, i.e. running a job with a lock and an optional transaction
+- [Common utility functions](./core/repository/src/main/java/de/acosix/alfresco/utility/repo/job/JobUtilities.java) for Quartz job processing, i.e. running a job with a lock and an optional transaction
+- Quartz 1.x/2.x API incompatibility abstraction utilities, allowing addons to be compatible against Alfresco 5.x and 6.x despite binary incompatibilities in Quartz API (requires use of [generic job interface](./core/repository/src/main/java/de/acosix/alfresco/utility/repo/job/GenericJob.java) + [job details factory](./core/repository/src/main/java/de/acosix/alfresco/utility/repo/job/GenericJobDetailsFactoryBean.java) instead of default Alfresco + Quartz classes; utility functions from previous bullet point provide means to extract config from job context without compiling against / using Quartz API)
 - Basic batch process work provider handling cm:people nodes, using transactional metadata queries (TMQ) combined with metadata-based pagination for efficient loading, specifically for larger user bases
 - Transactionally-safe, full XPath-supporting XPathNodeLocator (using selectNodes() API instead of index query)
 - (opt-in) Improved inbound SMTP handling allowing for the full, original RFC 822 email to be processed by handlers (not just some of its parts)
 - (opt-in) Improved inbound SMTP folder handler, storing the RFC 822 email as received, and optional extracting attachments (as siblings or children of the email) - includes simple meta model
 - (opt-in) RFC 822 to HTML content transformer
 - (opt-in) HTML to PDF content transformer via wkhtmltopdf command line tool (if installed)
+- site bootstrap utilities / template to support flexible site bootstrap during Repository initialisation without hacky call to Share web scripts
+- chaining remote user mapper, in case more than one Authentication subsystem is capable of determining a user from an external authentication system (useful e.g. to combine Alfresco Identity Services with certificate based client authentication / legacy CAS)

 ### Share-tier
 - Support for share-global.properties files to hold simple configuration key-value pairs which can be provided by modules (similarly to Repository-tier) and overriden by administrators via a share-global.properties file in the Tomcat configuration root folder (./shared/classes/) - properties provided that way are automatically exposed in Spring XML files for placeholder resolution